 Poland celebrates ‘name days’ even more than birthdays.
 Each day in the Polish calendar has two or three names assigned to it.
 Most calendars sold here have names written in, just like an American calendar would have a holiday written up.
 I learned that a general rule of thumb here is that you celebrate birthdays until your 30th, and then not to be reminded of your age you simply switch to celebrating your name day.

-To begin with, we open our presents on Christmas Eve, not wake up to presents on Christmas Day.
-And we don’t call them Santa’s presents, but loosely translated, we would call them “The First Star” present, Gwiazdka in Polish.
-Our parents would tell us to look out the window on Christmas Eve and keep an eye out for the first star, and soon as it appeared, we would run back to the Christmas tree to find it full of presents.
+To begin with, we open our presents on Christmas Eve, and don’t wake up to presents on Christmas Day.
+And we don’t call them Santa’s presents either, but loosely translated, we would call them “The First Star” present, Gwiazdka in Polish.
+Our parents would tell us to look out the window on Christmas Eve and keep an eye out for the first star, and as soon as it appeared, we would run back to the Christmas tree to find it full of presents.
 It’s not Santa, it’s The First Star.